akuafo/evals-and-inference/githubsite/docs/llm-evaluations.md

 But the creators of this LLM application will have no easy way to determine if it's good enough to become customer-facing.
 Today's state of the art LLMs do not come packaged with any standard testing method or automated evaluation.
 There are no industry protocols and few guidelines.
 It's new territory for even the most experienced developers.

-The reason is that LLMs are probabilistic.
-The randomness in these responses does not lend itself to an easy quantified assessment.
+The reason is that LLMs are non-deterministic.
+The variation in these responses does not lend itself to an easy quantified assessment.
 An LLM may provide two different responses if asked the exact same question two times.
 And its responses may change and evolve over time.
 Even worse, if the LLM vendor makes a scheduled release, or does an unannounced 'internal alignment', the responses for entire categories of prompts can change significantly.

 The good news is that there are a growing number of innovative approaches for addressing the hard parts of LLM evaluation, a few of which are outlined below.